Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers

-The stopping rule is to choose the smallest $\widehat M$ s.t. $\Delta\widehat{\mathcal G}_T(M)<\eta$ or $\kappa(M)>\kappa_{\max}$.
-A full derivation of the stability bound and an expanded design–matrix penalized program are presented in Appendix~\ref{subsec:condnum-opt}.
-Aggressively increasing \(M\) can inflate \(\kappa(M)\), making \(\widehat B(M)\) unstable even if \(\mathcal G\) keeps improving.
-The guard trades off screening strength against numerical robustness, preventing spurious sensitivity blow-ups.
+A full derivation of the stability bound and an expanded design--matrix penalized program are presented in Appendix~\ref{subsec:condnum-opt}.
+Aggressively increasing \(M\) can inflate \(\kappa(M)\), making \(\widehat B(M)\) unstable even if \(\mathcal G\) continues to improve.
+The guard therefore trades off screening strength against numerical robustness, preventing spurious sensitivity blow-ups.

-The Commonality Principle provides necessary and sufficient conditions for selecting drivers that yield optimal diversification \citep{RODRIGUEZDOMINGUEZ2023100447}.
+The Commonality Principle provides necessary and sufficient conditions for selecting drivers that yield optimal diversification\citep{RODRIGUEZDOMINGUEZ2023100447}.
 When moving from the unconditional Markowitz geometry (without exogenous variables) to a driver representation, idiosyncratic diversification must be preserved while systematic diversification is added.
 These favorable conditions hold precisely when the drivers are common and causal.
 In that case, the transformation from the unconditional space to the driver span is a conformal map, and the subsequent transformation from the driver span to the local sensitivity (tangent) space is also a conformal map.
-Because conformality preserves angle proportions while allowing time-varying rescaling, optimization carried out either directly on the driver span or on its tangent space is basis-invariant and maintains maximal idiosyncratic diversification alongside added systematic exposure \cite{RODRIGUEZDOMINGUEZ2023100447}.
+Because conformality preserves angle proportions while allowing time-varying rescaling, optimization carried out either directly on the driver span or on its tangent space is basis-invariant and maintains maximal idiosyncratic diversification alongside added systematic exposure \citep{RODRIGUEZDOMINGUEZ2023100447}.